simplesalt/main-9bc77/content/Help.md

   extra: []
 layout: page
 ---

 ## Introductions

 ### Content Partners

 I would like to meet thoughtful people who talk about risk in finance, legal, and technology.
-If you think we would have good chemistry and complementary messages, please let me know.
+If you think we would have good chemistry and complementary messages, connect us.

 ## Event organizers

 I speak at industry events, demystifying security and internet crime.
-Connect me to people who need sensible security talks.
+Connect me to people who need sensible security content.

 ### Referral partners